 • The median time to first dose interruption and first dose reduction of POMALYST was 4.1 weeks and 4.5 weeks, respectively

-New occurrences of common (≥10%) adverse reactions decreased over the first 5 cycles of treatment.3
+New occurrences of common (≥10%) adverse events over the first 5 cycles of Pd treatment.3

 References: 1.
 POMALYST [package insert].
 Summit, NJ: Celgene Corp.
 2. San Miguel J, Weisel K, Moreau P, et al. Pomalidomide plus low-dose dexamethasone versus high-dose dexamethasone alone for patients with relapsed and refractory multiple myeloma (MM-003): a randomized, open-label, phase 3 trial.
 Lancet Oncol.
 2013;14(11)1055-1066.
 3. Data on file.
 Celgene Corporation, a Bristol Myers Squibb company.